 Have I lost you already? ...

-Have a little patience and try reading it again, perhaps even putting it in a certain context relevant to your own experience (sometimes when you really believed you were patient...).
+Have a little patience and try reading it again, perhaps even putting it in a certain context relevant for your own experience (sometime when you really believed you were patient...).
 I strongly believe that if any of the components in that phrase are missing, then the action cannot be qualified as patience and the person is not really patient.
 If the time line is wrong or if the evaluation of the situation is not proper or if the choice of action (or lack of it) is mistaken or if the purpose is not achieved, then we actually deal with bad results or at least with missed opportunities.

 The most frequent mistakes made by impatient people are either uselessness (unneeded actions which do not harm but also do not help anyone, are just a waste of energy) or even destructiveness (usually actions without reasonably understanding the situation).
 The difference is most important for the impact on the community around the impatient person, as some actions which seem just useless for some, are destructive for others.